 We could even go down the stairs to dip our feet into the refreshing sea water!

-Note: Yacht Sailing is not available in the month of February.
+Note: Yacht Sailing is not available from beginning February – late March.

 Haryu Boat Cruise

 The Haryu boat was essentially a glass-bottom boat in the shape of a dragon.

 It was again FREE for Club Savvy members.
 (Update – December 2016: Haryu Boat Cruise is no longer free for Club Savvy members.
 See our update at the end of the post for more details.)